What you need to put items on reserve

 - There is no specific limit to the number of items that can be placed on reserve.

 Faculty members are responsible for making sure you are in compliance with the Copyright Law of the United States for anything you place on reserve.
-For more information you may refer to the Marymount University Copyright Policy.
+For more information, you may refer to the Marymount University Copyright Policy.
 Also, see our Help Guide on Fair Use and Copyright in the Classroom.

 - Be a brief portion of an entire work, e.g., an article from a journal, one chapter from a book, one short story from a collection.